Beyond Linear Surrogates: High-Fidelity Local Explanations for Black-Box Models: Experiment and Discussion

+Figure~\ref{fig:boxplot} also suggests that the spread of RMSE values is the smallest using the proposed method compared to the other two approaches.
+Thus, to measure the stability of local surrogate fidelity, we computed the standard deviation of RMSE values across all datasets and kernel widths.
+Table \ref{tab:lime_lemon_avg_std} shows the average standard deviation, obtained by first computing the standard deviation of RMSE values across instances for each kernel width and then averaging these values across all kernel widths.
+This result indicates that the proposed approach not only generates high-fidelity local explanations but is also stable, with lower variance than the reference model.

-Overall, the experimental results indicate that mLIME offers higher explanation fidelity and robustness compared to both LIME and LEMON.
-The boost in fidelity comes from the integration of N-ball sampling, which enhances the locality of the decision boundary, and the MARS surrogate model, which effectively captures the underlying non-linear relationships.
-Its stability across kernel widths, effectiveness in higher-dimensional datasets, and consistent improvements across classifiers demonstrate its suitability as a more reliable method for local model explanations.
+Overall, these experimental results indicate that HF-LIME offers high-fidelity, robust, and stable explanations compared to both LIME and LEMON.
+The boost in fidelity comes from integrating N-ball sampling, which enhances the locality of the decision boundary, with the MARS surrogate model, which effectively captures the underlying nonlinear relationships.
+Its stability across kernel widths, effectiveness on higher-dimensional datasets, and consistent improvements across classifiers demonstrate its suitability as a more accurate method for explaining reference black-box models.